-After stopping the engine, do not remove cap of radiator immediately.
-Wait for a while to cool down the coolant and then remove radiator cap.
+After running the engine, never remove the radiator cap immediately.
+Wait for the engine to cool down before removing the radiator cap.
 Hot coolant can cause serious burns.

+- 1. Place the ATV on a level surface.

+- 2. Remove the front access cover.

+- 3. Remove the radiator cap 2.

+- 4. Remove the coolant reservoir cap 1.

+- 5. Place a container under the engine, and then remove:

+- The small engine left cover 3.

-- Place the ATV on a level surface. - 2.
-Remove the front access cover. - 3.
-Remove the radiator cap. - 4.
-Remove the coolant reservoir cap. - 5.
-Place a container under the engine, and then remove: - The left engine cover. - The coolant drain bolt 1.
-(Use a trough or a similar object to prevent coolant from spilling on the footrest.) - 6.
-Disconnect the hose on the coolant reservoir side, and then drain the coolant from the coolant reservoir. - 7.
-After draining the system, thoroughly flush the cooling system with clean tap water.
-Allow the water to drain completely from the coolant drain. - 8.
-Replace the coolant drain bolt washer if it is damaged, and then tighten the coolant drain bolt, but do not torque to specification.
+- The engine left cover 4.

+- The coolant drain bolt 5

+Coolant will begin to drain from the system

+- 6. Disconnect the hose from the coolant reservoir, and drain the coolant into a container. - 7.
+After draining the system, thoroughly flush the system with clean tap water.
+Allow the water to drain completely from the coolant drain.

-- 9. Install the coolant reservoir hose. - 10.
+- 8. Replace the coolant drain bolt washer if it is damaged, then install and tighten the coolant drain bolt, but do not torque to specification. - 9.
+Reinstall the coolant reservoir hose. - 10.
 Fill the recommended coolant into the radiator until it is full.

-When filling coolant, at the same time to loosen the drain bolt as shown in order to draw air from the coolant hose until coolant flows out, then tighten the bolt.
+When filling coolant, at the same time loosen the coolant drain bolt 5 to draw out potential air bubbles inside the coolant hose until coolant flows out, then tighten the drain bolt to 7.3 ft-lb.
+(10 N•m).

-Coolant drain bolt tightening torque:10 N•m